Skip to content

 on_span_start(span: Span[Any]) -> None

-Called when a span is started.
+Called when a new span begins execution.

 Parameters: